Sarasota, Florida

 About the Community

-Located on Florida’s west coast between Tampa and Ft.
-Myers on the Gulf of Mexico, Sarasota is a sophisticated city where you can choose to relax at a luxury resort or a quaint seaside inn, play golf or canoe through unspoiled mangrove-lined waterways, dine on a bay front cruise or watch the sunset from the beach.
+Located on Florida’s Gulf Coast between Tampa and Fort Myers, Sarasota blends polished cultural attractions with laid-back coastal scenery.
+Visitors can relax at a luxury resort or a quaint seaside inn, play golf, paddle through mangrove-lined waterways, dine on a bayfront cruise, or simply watch the sunset from the beach.

 Important Links (Suggest / Report)